CenturyLinkCloud/PublicKB/Compliance/centurylink-compliance-program-availability-matrix.md

 ### Overview

-The CenturyLink Compliance Assurance Program achieves compliance for your data through strict adherence to required guidelines, policies and procedures.
-This matrix is designed to provide a single resource to review **location specific** CenturyLink Compliance Assurance Program availability on a global scale.
+The Lumen Compliance Assurance Program achieves compliance for your data through strict adherence to required guidelines, policies and procedures.
+This matrix is designed to provide a single resource to review **location specific** Lumen Compliance Assurance Program availability on a global scale.

 ### Exceptions

 * Only location specific services are provided in this matrix.
-For a full list of CenturyLink Cloud services and features [visit our public website](//www.ctl.io)
+For a full list of Lumen Cloud services and features [visit our public website](//www.ctl.io)

 ### Availability Matrix